 05 of 10

-Also known as "loop pile" or "Berber pile."
-This method leaves the entire loop intact on the surface of the piece.
-These carpets tend to be highly durable, easy to clean, and resistant to stains, making them perfect for high traffic commercial applications.
+Also known as "loop pile" or "Berber pile," uncut carpet pile leaves the entire yarn loop intact on the surface of the piece.
+These carpets tend to be highly durable, easy to clean, and resistant to stains, making them perfect for high-traffic commercial applications.
 Uncut pile carpets also don't show indentations caused by footprints and vacuum marks.

-The drawback is these carpets tend to be less soft and padded than their cut counterparts.
-Also, the loops can be a snagging hazard if... you have pets or small children.
+The main drawback of uncut pile is that it tends to be less soft and padded than cut-pile carpet.
+Also, the loops can be a... snagging hazard if you have pets or small children.

 Cut Carpet Pile

-This is probably the most iconic carpet pile, featuring individual strands standing straight up and down to create a plush, fuzzy surface.
+Saxony pile is made of individual strands standing straight up and down to create a lush, fuzzy surface.
 The drawback to this style is the fact that those strands can be crushed down by feet and vacuums, leaving impressions on its surface.
 It is also susceptible to wear and tear, as well as staining.
-Saxony carpets should only be used in low traffic areas.
+For these reasons, saxony carpets should only be used in low-traffic areas.

 Textured Cut Pile

-In this pile the individual strands are tightly twisted and kinked, causing them to curl erratically across the surface of the carpet.
-This is a highly durable style that tends to hide dirt and wear and is suitable for high traffic and commercial settings.
+Frieze cut pile consists of individual strands that are tightly twisted and kinked, causing them to curl erratically across the surface of the carpet.
+This is a highly durable style that tends to hide dirt and wear and is suitable for high-traffic and commercial settings.

 Plush Carpet Pile

-Sometimes called "velvet cut pile" this style features short, densely packed fibers in order to create a rich and luxurious carpet surface.
-Unfortunately, this carpet style is fairly temperamental and is prone to wearing down, scuffing, and showing footprints on its surface.
-This should only be used in a luxurious, low traffic setting.
+Sometimes called "velvet cut pile," this style features short, densely packed fibers that create a rich and luxurious carpet surface.
+Unfortunately, this carpet style is fairly temperamental and is prone to wearing down, scuffing, and showing footprints.
+It should only be used in a luxurious, low-traffic setting.